Have you thought about Counselling and Psychotherapy but are not sure what to expect?

 We will probably start to explore whatever is uppermost in your mind.
 The conversation may flow onto something else that at first seems totally unrelated.
 My therapy style is to “go with the flow”, and at all times, you are in charge of the session.
 My role is to offer support.

-As a therapist, I will never tell you what to do, but I may offer suggestions about possible solutions.
+As a therapist, I will not tell you what to do, but I may offer suggestions about possible solutions.
 I may also ask questions to help you to identify your goals and aspirations.
 How you respond is totally up to you.

 We may spend some time sitting quietly, as you process your thoughts and sensations.
 This is OK, we don’t always need to be talking.
 In fact, I may ask you to sit with a sensation, and gently observe your body’s response.
 From here, we may carefully unfold whatever is arising for you.